ronantakizawa/garbagecollector/README.md

-# Distributed Garbage Collection Sidecar
+# Garbage Truck: A Lease-based Garbage Collection Sidecar for Distributed Systems

 A high-performance, lease-based distributed garbage collection system for microservices, built with Rust and gRPC.
 This sidecar service automatically manages cross-service object references and reclaims orphaned resources when leases expire.